dilanx/craco/packages/craco/README.md

 **Please Note:**

 By doing this you're breaking the ["guarantees"](https://github.com/facebookincubator/create-react-app/issues/99#issuecomment-234657710) that CRA provides.
 That is to say you now "own" the configs. **No support** will be provided.
 Proceed with caution.

+## You updated craco and everything falls apart

+Before logging an issue, please consult the [changelog](https://github.com/sharegate/craco/tree/master/changelog).

+If you can't find any solution to your problem in the changelog, log an issue and someone should help you quickly!

 ## Installation